 The Citadel and certain school officials currently face three lawsuits.
 Two involve The Citadel's former summer camp (collectively, "summer camp cases"), and the third alleges due process and Title IX violation against a third cadet.
 In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for these cases is not likely.
 Therefore, an estimated liability has not been recorded.
+In the opinion of management and counsel, the risk of insurance coverage for the recorded.
 In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for the remaining two, state court cases, is not likely.